boatman-27/obsidian/04 - Resources/Data Structures & Algorithms/Data Structures & Algorithms.md

 With such a family tree data structure visually in front of you, it is easy to see, for example, who my mother's mother is—it is 'Emma,' right?
 But without the links from child to parents that this data structure provides, it would be difficult to determine how the individuals are related.

 **Data structures** give us the possibility to manage large amounts of data efficiently for uses such as large databases and internet indexing services.

-**Data structures** are essential ingredients in creating fast and powerful algorithms.
-They help in managing and organizing data, reduce complexity, and increase efficiency.

 ### In Computer Science there are two different kinds of data structures:
 - **Primitive Data Structures** are basic data structures provided by programming languages to represent single values, such as integers, floating-point numbers, characters, and booleans.
 - **Abstract Data Structures** are higher-level data structures that are built using primitive data types and provide more complex and specialized operations.
 Some common examples of abstract data structures include arrays, linked lists, stacks, queues, trees, and graphs.